najeebjebreel/EUPG/README.md

 ## Usage

-The repository includes Python scripts for running comprehensive privacy-preserving machine learning experiments.
-These scripts can be used to reproduce the experiments reported in the paper across different benchmarks and privacy techniques.
+The repository includes Python scripts that can be used to reproduce the experiments reported in the paper across different benchmarks and privacy techniques.

 ### Running Experiments